pagkly/Zed/Investopedia4/Queuing Theory and the Business of Waiting in Line.md

 ### Key Takeaways

 -   Queuing theory is the study of congestion and waiting in line.
--   The theory can help with creating an efficient and cost-effective workflow, allowing the user to improve traffic flow.
+-   The theory can help with creating an efficient and cost-effective [[Workflow|workflow]], allowing the user to improve traffic flow.
 -   Queuing theory assesses two key aspects—customer arrival at the facility and service requirements.
 -   Often used as an operations management tool, queuing theory can address staffing, scheduling, and customer service shortfalls.